 Finally, you'll need to set limits on which data to include in your report.
 You'll see radio buttons offering two options, either a filter or a report.

-If your criteria is fairly simple, and does not require any OR statements, then you can use filters.
+If your criteria are fairly simple and do not require any OR statements, then you can use filters.
 For example, if you are creating a report called "Year to Date Giving by State," you would want to filter for all Gifts in the current year.
-The filter criteria will be saved as part of your report, and can be edited by editing your report.
+The filter criteria will be saved as part of your report and can be edited by editing your report.

 Use queries if you need more complex criteria, or if you need to use nested queries.
 Note that your saved query must be the same type as your report.
 This means that you cannot use a Contact query, for example, to filter data for a Gift query.
 You would need to nest your Contact query into a Gift query in order to use it in your report.